Product Liability Case Results

 Minor Child Brain-Injured Due to Deploying Airbag Circuit Court of Jefferson County, Alabama

 A 15-year-old front seat passenger was brain injured in an automobile accident.
-As alleged, the 15-year-old female passenger was seat belted during the accident, but her seatbelt did not properly restrain her allowing her head to come into contact with a deploying airbag.
+As alleged, the 15-year-old female passenger was seat belted during the accident, but her seat belt did not properly restrain her allowing her head to come into contact with a deploying airbag.

 During trial, the case resolved for a confidential amount.